Haziq Naqiuddin Syamra: DPMM

 In early 2024, Haziq attended local trials for DPMM FC who were going to compete in the 2024–25 Singapore Premier League and impressed Rui Capela enough to include him in the 25-man first team.
 His stint was limited to appearances on the substitutes' bench, and by the end of 2024, having failed to make an appearance in the Singapore Premier League he transferred to the second team playing in the domestic league.
 He was utilised by Helme Panjang in the remaining four games of the 2024–25 Brunei Super League, including the final match on 2 February against Kasuka FC which served as the championship decider, and the 2023 champions successfully defended their title with a 2–3 win.

 In the 2025 Brunei FA Cup, Haziq shone for DPMM II scoring three goals including one against league winners Kasuka in the second leg of the semi-final.
 On 18 May, he earned his first winner's medal after his team beat Indera SC via a single goal in the final of the competition.

 Kasuka

 After DPMM withdrew their second team from the 2025–26 Brunei Super League, Haziq transferred to local powerhouses Kasuka FC.
 He made his debut in their league opener, a 1–7 victory against Wijaya FC on 20 September 2025 as a late substitute.
 He opened his scoring account for Kasuka with a brace in a 10–0 win over Lun Bawang FC six days later.

+In a league match against Hawa FC on 18 January 2026, Haziq managed to score five goals and contributed to the highest-scoring match in Brunei Super League history, the final score being 26–1.
+He altogether scored eleven goals for the season, missing out on a championship medal on the final day as his club were beaten 3–2 by Indera SC for the BSL title.